Gene Schiller

 Gene was named HPR's Music Director in 2001.

 He was born in Los Angeles, and his family moved to Hawaiʻi in 1959 just as he entered the third grade.
 He's lived here ever since, attending St. Louis and then Kaimuki High School.
-Gene has been in radio for 18 years.
+Gene has been in radio for decades.
 He originally joined KORL as a host for a big band show.
 "I come from a family of musicians," he recalls, "and I am the only member who isn't a musician, doesn't read music or play an instrument - but I've always been a good listener."

 -